 2. Add an adjective in the headline

-EXAMPLE: Instead of “Formulas to Build a Website,” change it to something like “3 Simple Formulas to Build a Website.”
+EXAMPLE (Adding Evocative Adjectives): Instead of “3 Formulas to Build a Website,” change it to something like “3 Foolproof Formulas to Build a Website.”

 3. Use call-to-action words

-4. Keep it accurate
+- Keep it accurate

 5. Add brackets

-Hubspot performed a study of over 3.3 million paid link headlines, and actually found that headlines with this clarification – [Infographic], [Interview], [Podcast], etc.—performed 38% better than headlines without clarification.
+Hubspot performed a study of over 3.3 million paid link headlines, and found that headlines with a bracketed clarification – [Infographic], [Interview], [Podcast], etc.—performed 38% better than headlines without clarification.